Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/rules/_index.md

 {{% rules-block id="vehicle_cards" heading="Vehicle Cards" icon="action" icontint="green" %}}

-The shared material has only 2 possible vehicle cards.
+The shared material has 3 basic vehicle cards.
+They are all **optional**, but including them generally makes the game **easier**.

-**Discuss** (required): when executed, you may communicate about the game!
-Only one thing always remains off limits: you may **never** communicate your **hand cards** in whatever way.
+**Discuss**: when executed, you may communicate about the game and your hand cards!
 This discussion stops immediately when you decide to continue the game.

+Important: If you include this card, turn the draw pile **facedown** for the entire game.
+The Discuss card is now your most important way to get information.

+**Wildcard**: this card represents any other vehicle card in the game.
+As usual, the start player decides _which one_ upon reveal.

-**Speedup** (optional): add or remove 1 Instruction Token.
+**Speedup**: add or remove 1 Instruction Token.
 The number of instructions must always be between 3 and 8.
 * If this leaves a card hanging (its token removed), it's just not executed.
 * If this creates a new empty slot, the player who played the original card must play a new card into the new slot.

+@TODO: EXAMPLE IMAGE?

 {{% /rules-block %}}